 - Supports timely and consistent inspections of bridges in rural areas, and adequate funding for bridge maintenance.

-- Supports higher truck weight limit implementation when technology shows that increased limits are appropriate due to modern equipment.
+- Supports higher truck weight limit implementation when research shows that increased limits are appropriate due to modern equipment and technology.

 - Supports resources allocated toward the upgrade of inland water systems and harbor management.

 - Encourages the state of Ohio to develop funding specifically for attracting and promoting food and agricultural companies to Ohio.

 - Encourages funding for beginning farmers through young farmer incentives such as loans from banks, farm credit associations, and other sources.